syyunn/DeepWTO/README.md

     3 March Measure also violated Article I of GATT;
 but this project decided to limit its scope to the next depth of "clause", e .g., GATT III:__4__

+### Fine Tuning of GloVec
+Write or Find the code of fine-tune the pre-trained embedding to whole documents of WTO.

+### Miscellaneous
+In DS-175, there exist AppellateBody Report, but it's about giving-up of appeal of the India in the middle of Appellate Body process.

+### Linked Case Issue:
+We always represent the aggregated cases with the first one, such as for the case of "United States — Safeguard Measure on Imports of Fresh, Chilled or Frozen Lamb" case, ds-177(complaint by New Zealand) and ds-178 (complaint by Austrailia), we use ds-177 as the marker in train/test data.